 What is a Year of Compassion?

-Join us for a remarkable and life-changing year, exploring mindfulness, self-compassion, and compassion.
+Join us for a remarkable and life-changing year, exploring mindfulness, self-compassion, and compassion for others.
 Accessible, steadily supportive, transformative.

 Just one (1) hour per week, this is practical and doable.